 505.12.3 Functional Performance Testing.
 Functional performance tests shall demonstrate the correct installation and operation of the equipment of the blackwater treatment system in accordance with the approved plans and specifications.
 Functional performance testing reports shall be prepared and contain information addressing the equipment tested, the testing methods utilized, and proof of proper calibration of the equipment.
-The units of measure used in functional performance testing shall be the type of unit measurement acceptable to the Authority Having Jurisdiction.
-505.12.4 Systems Operations Training.
-The training of the appropriate maintenance staff for each component of the blackwater treatment system shall include not less than the following: Blackwater treatment system and equipment overview, including what each component is, what its function is, and what other systems or equipment it interfaces with.
-Review of the information in the operations and maintenance manual.
-Review of the record drawings on the system/equipment.
+The units of measure used in functional performance testing shall be the type of 505.12.4 Systems Operations Training.
+The training of the appropriate maintenance staff for each component of the blackwater treatment system shall include not less than the following: 1) Blackwater treatment system and equipment overview, including what each component is what its function is and what other systems or equipment it interfaces with Review of the information in the operations and maintenance manual.
+3) Review of the record drawings on the system/equipment.
 505.12.5 Commissioning Report.
-A complete report of commissioning process activities undertaken through the design, construction, and post-construction phases of the blackwater treatment system shall be completed, provided to the owner of the blackwater treatment system, and submitted to the Authority Having Jurisdiction upon completion of the commissioning of the blackwater treatment system.
+A complete report of commissioning process activities undertaken through the design, construction, and post-construction phases of the blackwater system, and submitted to the Authority Having Jurisdiction upon completion of the commissioning of the blackwater treatment system.
 505.12.6 Certificate of Completion.
-The Authority Having Jurisdiction shall not issue the final certificate of completion until the commissioning report has been submitted and approved.
-Copies of the commissioning report are required to be posted, or made available with the permit(s), and shall be made available to the Authority Having Jurisdiction at any time upon request.
+The Authority Having Jurisdiction shall not issue the final certificate of completion until the commissioning report has been submitted and with the permit(s), and shall be made available to the Authority Having Jurisdiction at any time upon request.
 505.13 Operation and Maintenance Manual.
-An operation and maintenance manual shall be provided in accordance with Section 501.6 and shall also include the following: 1) Instructions on operating and maintaining the system, including treatment process operations, instrumentation and alarms, and chemicals storage and handling.
+An operation and maintenance manual shall be provided in accordance with Section 501.6 and shall also include the following: operations, instrumentation and alarms, and chemicals storage and handling.
 2) Site equipment inventory and maintenance notes.
 3) Equipment/system warranty documentation and information.
 4) As-Built" design drawings.
-5) Details on training requirements and qualifications of personnel responsible for operating the system.
+5) Details on training requirements and qualifications of personnal reaponable for operating the system.
 6) Maintenance schedule.
 505.14 Inspection.
-Field inspections shall take place during and after construction while the contractor is on-site to verify that the blackwater treatment system components have been properly supplied and installed according to the plans and specifications used for installation.
-Record drawings shall be maintained with changes to the approved plans by the contractor and available for periodic inspection as needed.
-Add the following Definition of Add the following Definitions: 203.0 Air Gap, Drainage.
+Field inspections shall take place during and after construction while the contractor is on-site to verify that the blackwater treatment system components have been Record drawings shall be maintained with changes to the approved plans by the contractor and available for periodic inspection as needed.
+Add the following Definitions: Air Gap, Drainage.
 The unobstructed vertical distance through the free atmosphere between the lowest opening from a pipe, plumbing fixture, appliance, or appurtenance conveying waste to the flood-level rim of the receptor.
-Air Gap, Water Distribution.
-The unobstructed vertical distance through the free atmosphere between the lowest opening from a pipe or faucet conveying potable water to the flood-level rim of a tank, vat, or fixture.
+Air Gap, water Distribution.
+The unobstructed vertical distance through the free atmosphere between the lowest opening from a pipe or faucet conveying notable water to the flood-level rim of a tank, vat, or fixture.
 204.0 Blackwater.
-Waste water containing bodily or other biological wastes discharged from toilets and kitchen sink waste.
-205.0 Challenge Test.
-The evolution of a unit treatment process for pathogen logic reduction Challenge Test.
-The evaluation of a unit treatment process for pathogen log 10 reduction performance using selected surrogate or indigenous constituents.
+Waste water containing bodily or other biological wastes discharged from toilets 205 0 Challenge Test.
+The evaluation of a unit treatment process for pathogen log10 reduction performance using selected surrogate or indigenous constituents.